projects-and-algos-april-2020/kid_coins/README.md

 # Project: Kid Coins
-## descritpion: app where kids within a household earn "kid coins" from their parents by doing chores, homework, and extra work.
-Kid can then exchange coins for pre determined cash amount or free play time or tv time.
+## description: App where kids within their private households earn "Kid Coins" from their parents by doing chores and homework, as well as getting good grades and good behavior.
+Kids can then exchange "Kid Coins" for fun which can include playing video games, online internet access, watching tv. playing outside.
+"Kid Coins" can also be exchanged for money.

+## Purpose of this app is to teach kids good work ethic

 ### backlog
     * everybody logs in as a user